claresudbery/clare-wiki-ably/pages/think/life/psychology/nvc-non-violent-comm.md

 ### Expressing Anger Fully

 - Chapter 10
-- hitting, blaming, hurting others—whether physically or emotionally—are all superficial expressions of what is going on within us when we are angry.
+- hitting, blaming, hurting others — whether physically or emotionally — are all superficial expressions of what is going on within us when we are angry.
 - Distinguishing Stimulus From Cause
   - The first step to fully expressing anger in NVC is to divorce the other person from any responsibility for our anger.
   - We are never angry because of what others say or do.